Mwajiduddin/Network-File-Shares-and-Permissions/README.md

 | write access  | Domain Users   | Read/Write   |
 | no access     | Domain Admins  | Read/Write   |

 We will come back to the accounting folder later in this tutorial.
-To set the permission and shares, right click on the folder and select Properties, go to the "Sharing" tab, click on "Share", a window will appear where you will type in the Group name you want to view this folder then click on "Add".
-Change the folder permission by clicking on the black downward arrow underneath the "Permission Level" and selecting the proper permission then click "Share" and "Done."
+To set the permission and shares, right click on the folder and select Properties, go to the "Sharing" tab, click on "Share", a window will appear where you will type in the Group name you would like to view this folder then click on "Add".
+Change the folder permission by clicking on the black downward arrow underneath the "Permission Level" column and selecting the proper permission then click "Share" and "Done."

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d2.png" />